-Successful investors know very well that buying land is one of the safest ways to make money grow.
-For as long as you find the right parcels of land to buy and acquire it at a great price, all you have to do is wait for you to see the value of your property increase over time.
-Truth be told, if it’s your first time to look for land for sale, you will be surprised to learn how acre of land cost can be so low when compared to land sold per square foot.
+Successful investors know very well that buying land at the right price is one of the safest ways to make money grow.
+For as long as you find the right parcels of land to buy and acquire at a great price, all you have to do is wait to see the value of your property increase over time.
+If it’s your first time looking for land for sale, you will be surprised to learn how acre of land cost can be quite low when compared to land sold per square foot.
 And almost always lower than land containing an improved structure.

-More often than not, for you to enjoy better prices and deals when buying land, you’d have to go big.
-Many times, we’ve seen 1 or 2-bedroom apartment or condominium units in residential areas cost way more when compared to a 20-acre rural land.
-In fact, some areas in the United States have an acre of land for sale equivalent to the price of a mid-range brand new smartphone!
-However, as mentioned, to get these low prices, you might have to buy wholesale land.
+More often than not, to enjoy better prices and deals when buying land, you need to be strategic.
+Many times buying multiple acres yields the best deals.
+But not always, as some areas in the United States have an acre of land for sale equivalent to the price of a new smartphone!
+However, to get these low prices, you might have to buy wholesale land.
 This means you can’t acquire from a realtor or even a developer who had a project fall through.
 To get the very best deal on an acre of land cost, you need to think wholesale!
 It’s kinda like buying land at Walmart, versus the local 7-11.

 Average Acre of Land Cost in the United States

 Depending on the land condition and purpose, the cost per acre of land differs.
 If you are looking for real estate properties that you can use for farming purposes, the average cost as of 2019 is only $3,160 per acre.

 Although still affordable, it is a little higher for cropland because there are more income opportunities when you buy rural land that can produce crops.
 As of this year, an acre of cropland costs $4,100 on average.